Amazon and Epix strike movie deal; Netflix shares drop

-Amazon Inc (AMZN.O) and Hollywood studio partnership Epix struck a three-year deal that adds about 3,000 movies to Amazon's video streaming library, ramping up competition with the likes of Netflix Inc (NFLX.O) and Apple Inc (AAPL.O).
+Amazon Inc and Hollywood studio partnership Epix struck a three-year deal that adds about 3,000 movies to Amazon's video streaming library, ramping up competition with the likes of Netflix Inc and Apple Inc.

 The news pushed Netflix shares down as much as 11 percent and comes two days before Amazon is expected to unveil at least one new tablet computer at an event near Los Angeles.